‘Hold still, old boy. I’m almost done.’

 ‘Last week.
 But I’ve only done it once, I promise.
 We rehearse on Fridays and it won’t interfere with my schoolwork, it’s just… When I sing I feel alive, Granny.
 It’s what I’ve always wanted to do.’
 Taïga looks at them with shining eyes.

 Granny and Missy look briefly at each other.
 ‘Well.
 They will have to do without you.’
 Granny stands up, a sign that the conversation is over.

 ‘I’m sure they’ll find another singer.’
 If Missy meant to cheer up her great niece, it didn’t work as expected.

 ‘No Grey witch has ever been a pop star anyway.
 It’s not suitable.’

 Taïga just shakes her head.
 ‘So this is it?’

-Granny is adamant, ‘At the time being… Yes.
-There’s no need to make projects before we know what is going to happen.’
+Granny is adamant.
+‘At the time being… Yes.
+There’s no need to make plans before we know what is going to happen.’

 ‘You seem to have quite a lot of projects concerning my future!
 But I won’t let you decide for me!’